-Students with a passion for showcasing their creativity and communicating their ideas visually will be instantly drawn to Multimedia Communications.
-Going beyond the traditional print and television model, students learn to stretch their imagination and combine text, color, images, audio, video, and animation to create meaningful targeted messages that engage and inspire the audience to act.
-The curriculum emphasizes design, strategic marketing, and media across a wide range of platforms, while giving students the opportunity to work on real-world projects and interact with clients of the BVT Design & Print Center.
+Students with a passion for showcasing their creativity and visually communicating their ideas will be instantly drawn to Multimedia Communications.
+Going beyond the traditional print and television model, students learn to stretch their imagination and combine text, color, images, audio, video, and animation to create meaningful, targeted messages that engage and inspire the audience to act.
+The curriculum emphasizes design, strategic marketing, and media across a wide range of platforms while allowing students the opportunity to work on real-world projects and interact with clients in our Design & Print Center.

 Skills you will learn: